arilamstein/streamlit-workshop/README.md

 # streamlit-workshop
 Code and slides for an introductory Streamlit workshop, designed to run over two 3-hour sessions.
 The course is split into four modules and includes hands-on exercises and tips for using large language models (LLMs) to support development.

+You can see the app that course participants will develop [here](https://workshop-final-app.streamlit.app/).

 ## 🧠 Prerequisites
 This workshop assumes learners are comfortable with:
   * Navigating the command line